What is Geocaching all about then?

 navigation, topography, land use, GPS, mapping and the grid system is

-gained (oh, and where the local pubs are!).
-As an environmentally
+gained (oh, and where the nearby pubs are!).
+As a responsible

 GPS tracking a cache...